Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 Spring Lawn Renovation

-- Rake affected areas to remove dead grass
+- Rake affected areas to remove dead grass and matted debris

-- Apply a thin layer of topsoil
+- Apply a thin layer of topsoil over bare spots

 - Lightly rake to ensure good seed-to-soil contact

-- Water lightly and frequently until established
+- Water lightly and frequently until the seed establishes

 Working with Southwest Ohio’s Clay Soils

-- Proper grading to prevent water pooling
+- Grade problem spots to prevent water pooling near beds, foundations, or walkways

 Local Pest and Disease Management

-Watch for these common Southwest Ohio garden issues:
+Watch for these common Southwest Ohio issues:

-- Powdery mildew during humid periods
+- Powdery mildew — more likely during humid stretches

-- Fire blight on apples and pears
+- Fire blight on apples and pears — watch for wilted shoot tips in late spring

 Enhance Your Outdoor Living Experience